 How can you know who is telling the truth?
 “First, choose the news media who tell you what you want to hear.”
 Most people choose the side they want and they assert that it is the truth.
-They do not think or care that they are complying with libel and slander.
-Furthermore, some struggle to choose any view as they sift through numerous views and scenarios as possibly true.
-People who honestly seek the truth have an ancient method for testing and finding the truth.
+They do not think or care that they are complying with slander.
+Furthermore, some struggle to choose any view as they sift through numerous scenarios as possibly true.
+However, those who honestly seek the truth have a method for testing and finding the truth.

 Some assert, “Science is the truth.
 Full stop.
 Nothing more to say.”
-However, accepting the headline that “Experts say…” does not affirm anything that experts observe about the evidence.
-Furthermore, scientists often do not have direct access to the objects of their study.
-Their observations and inferences also coincide and build on their learning from reports of research of things that others have claimed.
+However, scientists often do not have direct access to the objects of their study.
+Their observations and inferences also coincide and build on their learning from reports of research that others claim.
 When scientists rely on reports, they are relying on past reports as historical documents by which they accept certain claims as the basis for further study and research.
 The public commonly accepts the idea that science is a purely objective field.
-However, many scientists trust claims from reports in certain journals as they accept the reliability by what their peers accept.
-The scientist has no better grounds to trust the historicity of scientific claims than historians do for trusting ancient historical sources.
-Like attorneys, all need to cross-examine testimonies.
-Facts are known by testing and examining sources.
+However, many scientists trust claims from papers in journals as their peers test the reliability by their acceptance.
+The scientist has no better grounds to trust the historicity of scientific claims than historians do for trusting ancient historical sources and artifacts.
+However, people know facts by examining sources.

-Today, Christians have the same method to examine claims.
-They have a standard to test and attest to the authenticity of the faith.
-The faithful stand by evidence having cross-examined and now defending the Gospel witnesses for Jesus of Nazareth as “the Son of God.”
+Today, Christians have the same standard and method to examine claims including a way to test and attest to the authenticity of the faith.
+The faithful stand by evidence having cross-examined and now defending the Gospels as witnesses for Jesus of Nazareth’s claims to be the Son of God.
 Furthermore, Christians also have this standard to resist complying with slander and gossip in the community, in the news media, and within the church (Matthew 18:16; 2 Corinthians 13:1; 1 Timothy 5:19).
-The faithful stand on primary sources rather than on the secular practice of relying on stacked claims from secular “expert” sources supported by their peers.
+The faithful stand on primary sources rather than on the secular practice of relying on stacked claims from secular sources supported by their peers.

 Thank God that He gave humanity a way to test all things and hold to that which is good!
-“The fear of the LORD is the beginning of knowledge; fools despise wisdom and instruction” (Proverb 1:7).
+“Test everything; hold fast what is good.
+Abstain from every form of evil” (1 Thessalonians 5:21–22).